ZenMagick/ZenMagick/zenmagick/plugins/general/formHandler/Readme.txt

 INSTALLAION
 ===========
 1) Download (obvious ;)
-   Download the latest version from http://www.zenmagick.org
+   Download the latest version from http://www.zenmagick.org/

 2) Extract into the ZenMagick plugins directory
-   After that you should have a zm_form_handler sub-directory in the plugins/request folder.
+   After that you should have a formHandler sub-directory in the plugins/general folder.

 3) Install the plugin via the ZenMagick plugins admin page
     Pages:    Single name or comma separated list of page names.